Give

 ‘Fixing things is my happy place!’

-A few hundred miles away in South Sudan’s capital, Juba, MAF’s Maintenance Manager, James Mollenhauer, tinkers with a broken compressor unit from one of IDAT’s oxygen concentrators.
+A few hundred miles away in South Sudan’s capital, Juba, MAF’s maintenance manager, James Mollenhauer, tinkers with a broken compressor unit from one of IDAT’s oxygen concentrators.
 He’s surrounded by a clutter of bits and bobs where it looks like old electronics come to die.

 James is saving lives by fixing medical equipment that MAF’s partner cannot afford to throw away, but how did this lifeline come about?

-IDAT’s Co-Founder, Suzy Kuj, began by asking the question:
+IDAT’s co-founder, Suzy Kuj, began by asking the question:

 ‘We have these broken oxygen concentrators – do we know someone who can fix them?’